ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 Keyword Planner, ranking them by **Avg.
 Monthly Searches**, **competition** and the **3‑month** and **year-over-year change** metrics.
 A valid Google Ads developer token, connected account and customer ID are required for this step.
+If these credentials are missing or the Keyword Planner fails, AI SEO falls back to the ChatGPT suggestions and adds a notice that metrics are unavailable.

 The results suggest a title, description, focus keywords, canonical URL, page name and slug.
 Any detected HTML issues—such as multiple `<h1>` tags—are listed